manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     greetTwoPeople(greetFriendly, "Jane", "John");

 This example contains two functions, *greetFriendly* and *greetTwoPeople*.
 The interesting thing is how *greetTwoPeople* uses *greetFriendly*, but in a special way.
-Instead of calling *greet* directly, the *greetTwoPeople* function expects that we pass a function via its first parameter.
+Instead of calling *greetFriendly* directly, the *greetTwoPeople* function expects that we pass a function via its first parameter - and then calls this passed function.

 Super-important detail: note how on the last line, *greetFriendly* is *passed*, not called!
 Contrast this with the following:

     greetTwoPeople(greetFriendly(), "Jane", "John");

-This would be wrong, because by adding the parentheses to *greetFriendly*, we call and therefore execute it, instead of passing it to *greetTwoPeople* for further use.
+This would be wrong, because by adding the parentheses to *greetFriendly*, we call and therefore execute it, instead of passing it to *greetTwoPeople* as a value, for later use.

 By passing *greetFriendly* into *greetTwoPeople* under the parameter name *greetFunc*, we make *greetFriendly* available to *greetTwoPeople*, just like we make the value *"Jane"* available to *greetTwoPeople* under the parameter name *nameOne*.